ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 When the <kbd>Esc</kbd> key or the "Close" button is pressed with the dialog open, the {@link module:ui/dialog/dialogview~DialogView `DialogView`} fires the {@link module:ui/dialog/dialogview~DialogViewCloseEvent `close`} event with the according `source` parameter.
 Then the {@link module:ui/dialog/dialog~Dialog plugin} hides (and destroys) the dialog.

-You can control this behavior, e.g. disabling the <kbd>Esc</kbd> key handling:
+You can control this behavior, for example disabling the <kbd>Esc</kbd> key handling:

 ```js
 editor.plugins.get( 'Dialog' ).view.on( 'close', ( evt, data ) => {